Skip to content

 The Compass Project

 The Compass Project, our character and leadership development program, is a school-wide initiative.
-Each month, Transitional Living staff highlight one social and emotional learning (SEL) theme.
-They guide seniors through a focused curriculum, including topics such as:
+Each month, staff and mentors highlight one social and emotional learning (SEL) theme.
+They guide students through a focused curriculum, including topics such as:

 • Rising above obstacles